May 11, 2026

 What GPA Score Makes You Competitive at the Perelman School of Medicine?

-A 4.0 GPA makes you highly competitive at the Perelman School of Medicine, as it positions you in the top 25% of students admitted in the 2024 cycle.
+A 4.0 GPA makes you highly competitive at the Perelman School of Medicine, as it sits at both the 75th and 90th percentile of admitted students in the latest cycle — placing you in the top 25% of all accepted students.
 Earning a perfect GPA demonstrates consistent academic excellence across both science and non-science courses.
 This level of achievement is particularly valued at Perelman, where the curriculum is known for its rigor, emphasis on advanced research, and preparation of leaders in medicine.

-Here is a table with the range of science GPA percentiles for admitted Perelman School of Medicine matriculants.
+Here is a table with the range of science GPA percentiles for admitted applicants and matriculants at the Perelman School of Medicine.

-Science GPA Percentiles of the Perelman School of Medicine Matriculants GPA
+Science GPA Percentiles of the Perelman School of Medicine Matriculants Science GPA of Accepted Applicants Science GPA of Matriculants

 What Science GPA Makes You Competitive at the Perelman School of Medicine?

 A 4.0 science GPA makes you highly competitive at the Perelman School of Medicine.
-Since 4.0 was reported at both the 75th and 90th percentile for matriculants in 2024, this places you within the top 10–25% of admitted students.
+Since 4.0 was reported at both the 75th and 90th percentile for accepted applicants in 2025, this places you within the top 10–25% of admitted students.

 A flawless record in these subjects demonstrates not only academic talent but also discipline and mastery of the foundational knowledge that Perelman expects students to bring into its demanding, research-intensive curriculum.